 Expands to up to length characters of parameter starting at the character specified by offset.
-If length is omitted, expands to the substring of parameter starting at the character specified by offset. length and offset are arithmetic expressions (see Section 6.5 [Shell Arithmetic], page 74).
+If length is omitted, expands to the substring of parameter starting at the character specified by offset. length and offset are arithmetic expressions (see Section 6.5 [Shell Arithmetic], page 78).
 This is referred to as Substring Expansion.

 length must evaluate to a number greater than or equal to zero.
 If offset evaluates to a number less than zero, the value is used as an offset from the end of the value of parameter.
 If parameter is '@', the result is length positional parameters beginning at offset.
-If parameter is an array name indexed by '@' or '\', the result is the length members of the array beginning with fparameter [offset].
+If parameter is an indexed array name subscripted by '@' or '', the result is the length members of the array beginning with \${parameter[offset]}.
 A negative offset is taken relative to one greater than the maximum index of the specified array.
+Substring expansion applied to an associative array produces undefined results.

 Note that a negative offset must be separated from the colon by at least one space to avoid being confused with the ':-' expansion.
-Substring indexing is zero-based unless the positional parameters are used, in which case the indexing starts at 1.
+Substring indexing is zero-based unless the positional parameters are used, in which case the indexing starts at 1 by default.
+If offset is 0, and the positional parameters are used, \$0 is prefixed to the list.

-\${!prefix\}

-\${!prefix@}
+\${!prefix} \${!prefix@}

 Expands to the names of variables whose names begin with prefix, separated by the first character of the IFS special variable.
+When '@' is used and the expansion appears within double quotes, each variable name expands to a separate word.

-\${!name[@]}
+\${!name[@]} \${!name[]}

-\${!name[\]}